-Increment target log probability density with 'gaussian_dlm_obs_lpdf(y | F, G, V, W, m0, C0)' dropping constant additive terms.
+Increment target log probability density with 'gaussian_dlm_obs_lupdf(y | F, G, V, W, m0, C0)'.

-The following two functions differ in the type of their V, the first taking a full observation covariance matrix V and the second a vector V representing the diagonal of the observation covariance matrix.
-The sampling statement defined in the previous section works with either type of observation V.
+The following two functions differ in the type of their $V$ , the first taking a full observation covariance matrix $V$ and the second a vector $V$ representing the diagonal of the observation covariance matrix.
+The sampling statement defined in the previous section works with either type of observation $V$ .